fivetran/dbt_apple_search_ads/README.md

 ```

 #### Disabling Additional Models
-It's possible that your Apple Search Ads connector does not sync every table that this package expects.
-If your syncs exclude certain tables, it is because you either don't use that functionality in Apple Search Ads or actively excluded some tables from your syncs.
-To disable the corresponding functionality in the package, you must add the relevant variables.
+Your Apple Search Ads connector might not sync every table this package expects.
+If your syncs exclude certain tables, you either don't use that functionality in Apple Search Ads or actively exclude some tables from your syncs.
+You must add the relevant variables to disable the corresponding functionality in the package.
 By default, the package assumes that all variables are true.
 Add variables for only the tables you want to disable.

+The `apple_search_ads__using_search_terms` variable below refers to the `search_terms_report` table.
+You must enable the [search match](https://searchads.apple.com/help/campaigns/0006-understand-search-match) function within each ad group to populate this table with data.

 The `apple_search_ads__using_search_terms` variable below refers to the `search_terms_report` table.
 You must enable the [search match](https://searchads.apple.com/help/campaigns/0006-understand-search-match) function within each ad group to populate this table with data.